mauriciosilvera/ssbu-ironman-tracker/README.md

 # Super Smash Bros Ultimate iron man tracker.

-An iron man is a hard challenge in super smash bros community where you have to win an online 1vs1 fight with every character in the game without losing once.
+An iron man is a hard challenge in super smash bros community where you have to win an online 1vs1 fight with every character in the game without losing a single fight.
 In this proyect you would be able to track your iron-man progress in an easy way.

 ## Available Scripts